gscontras/probLang/chapters/app-03-BDA.md

 <center>Fig. 4: Posterior predictive checks for listener model.</center>

-> **Exercises:**

-> 1. Look at the code for the RSA model in the last code box.
+> **Exercise:** Look at the code for the RSA model in the last code box.
 (You may have to unfold it.)
 Locate and correct the "mistake", i.e., implement a version in which the literal listener uses a uniform prior over states, while the pragmatic listener uses the empirically measured salience prior.
 (You can check your solution by comparing the code for the [bad model](../code/01_BDA_RSA_PPC_badModel.r) with that for the [good model](../code/02_BDA_RSA_PPC_goodModel.r).)

 #### Model comparison